 A. Separate Faculties

-The separate faculties shall be those of the: Dale Bumpers College of Agricultural, Food, and Life Sciences; College of Engineering; School of Law; School of Architecture; J. William Fulbright College of Arts and Sciences; College of Education and Health Professions; Sam M. Walton College of Business Administration; and University Libraries.
+The separate faculties shall be those of the: Dale Bumpers College of Agricultural, Food, and Life Sciences; College of Engineering; School of Law; Fay Jones School of Architecture and Design; J. William Fulbright College of Arts and Sciences; College of Education and Health Professions; Sam M. Walton College of Business; and University Libraries.

-Each separate faculty shall be composed of those members of the faculty as described in Article I, Section A.5 above.
+Each separate faculty shall be composed of those members of the faculty eligible to vote per Article II, Section B.1 above.

-For purposes of voting on at-large faculty representatives, the faculty shall be composed of those members of the faculty described in Article I, Section A.5 above.
+For purposes of voting on at-large faculty representatives, the faculty shall be composed of those members of the faculty eligible to vote per Article II, Section B.1 above.

 For purposes of Section B below, the Graduate School Faculty shall consist of the voting membership of the separate faculties who are authorized to serve on a graduate thesis or dissertation committee or to teach graduate courses and who are regularly involved in such graduate level activities, and such other persons as the Graduate School Faculty may elect.